kubeflow/website/content/en/docs/distributions/aws/deploy/eks-compatibility.md

 - **Incompatible**: the combination is not known to work together
 - **Compatible**: all Kubeflow features have been tested and verified for the EKS Kubernetes version
-- **No known issues**: the combination has not been fully tested but there are no reported issues